Clinical Therapy vs. Mental Performance Coaching: What You Need to Know

 At MadeMind, mental coaching involves:

-Strategic skills training: Using tools like mental rehearsal, energy management, and stress inoculation—borrowed from elite sports—applied to real-world performance.
+Strategic skills training: Teaching skills like mental rehearsal, energy management, and stress inoculation—borrowed from elite sports and performance contexts—applied to real-world performance.

 Structured framework: Typical process covers goal setting, values alignment, systems creation, and ongoing evaluation .